systemslab/popper-paper/paper/paper.md

 @roure_designing_2007].
 These allow researchers to upload artifacts associated to a paper.
 Similarly to code repositories, one of the main problems is the lack of automation and structure for the artifacts.
-The availability of the artifacts doesn't guarantee the reproduction of results since a significant amount of manual work needs to be done after these have been downloaded.
-Additionally, large data dependencies can't be uploaded since there is usually a limit on the artifact file size.
+The availability of the artifacts does not guarantee the reproduction of results since a significant amount of manual work needs to be done after these have been downloaded.
+Additionally, large data dependencies cannot be uploaded since there is usually a limit on the artifact file size.

 ## Virtual Machines